h8d13/KAES-ARCH/README.md

 > Setup network (Ethernet works out of the box)
-> For wifi: `nmcli device wifi connect "SSID" password "password"` Then `archinstall` make sure to go through all the steps: select KDE Plasma & Create a user with sudo
+> For wifi: `nmcli device wifi connect "SSID" password "password"`

+Then `archinstall` (for noobs) make sure to go through all the steps: select KDE Plasma & Create a user with sudo

 ---